Aizen-volt/CSS-processing-engine/README.md

 - i,D,* - delete the entire section no. i (i.e. separators+attributes), after correct execution write deleted;
 - i,D,n – remove the attribute named n from the i-th section, if the operation results in an empty section, it should be also deleted (along with selectors if applicable), after correct execution, print deleted.
-## Implementation notes:
-Selectors and attributes should be stored as lists.
-Individual CSS sections should be stored in a doubly-linked list (to effectively execute the command E – the last occurrence of the attribute).
-To make better use of memory, the list should include an array of T=8 structures representing a block (where T is an adjustable constant) and a counter of currently occupied structures (due to possible deletion of elements).
-It is worth using counters to speed up operations parameterized with a cell number, i.e. i.
-When allocating a new node, an array of T Elements is created.
-When adding elements, depending on how much free space there is in a list node, it should be used before new nodes are allocated.
-When deleting elements, if an empty table remains, the node should be deleted.
-There's no need to move elements between nodes, connect nodes, etc.

 ## Example
 #### Input:
 #breadcrumb